CheemsBread505/sitecat/README.md

 # sitecat
-Cat but for reading files off the web
+Cat but with the added function to read files from a url.